 Bark Support has developed and implemented a Covid-19 Safety Protocol to keep our team, our clients, and our communities safe in this new normal.

 Bark Support associates must report any symptoms or if they have been in contact with confirmed cases.
-We will be taking the Covid-19 virus/antibody test every 1-2 months.
+While a few of us have received the 1st vaccination shot, we will still take the Covid-19 virus/antibody test every 1-2 months.
 A bi-weekly check is scheduled to make sure all Bark Support associates have the proper equipment for minimizing the spread of the virus.
-We will be vigilant and mindful of our surroundings and do our part to curb the transmission of Covid-19.
+We will be vigilant and mindful of our surroundings and do our part to curb the transmission of the Covid-19 virus.

 All Bark Support associates are provided with the following equipment and must follow these safety protocols: